benwilkes9/harry-potter-kata/README.md

 Or run them in your IDE

 Look at BookStoreTest test class to understand the solution.
 There is a Book class, Promotion class, and ShoppingBasket class.
-The BookStore test class implements these, creating instances of books and promotions and then adding books to the ShoppingBasket, applying promotions and asserting the results.
+The BookStoreTest class implements these, creating instances of books and promotions and then adding books to the ShoppingBasket, applying promotions and asserting the results.